cocos/cocos-docs/en/animation/animation-curve.md

 ![Animation Curve](animation-curve/main.jpg)

-For example, in the image above, the position curve is the property path and the corresponding blue dots are animation frames.
+For example, in the image above, the position curve is the property path and the corresponding blue dots are keyframes.

 ## Adding a new property path